 Rape under Penal Code § 261 is always a felony.
 The penalties vary considerably.
 When no force or violence is used, sometimes a defendant will only receive formal probation (this also assumes that defendant had no prior record and there were no other associated charges).
 More likely, the prosecution will be looking at a three, six or eight year prison term.
 These prison sentences are enhanced by five years if the victim suffers great bodily injury, a firearm is used, the defendant has served time in prison previously or the defendant has a prior “strike” conviction.
 Rape itself can be a “strike” offense as well (Penal Code § 667.6(b) – (j) and § 1170).

-Perhaps most painful, however, is the requirement under Penal Code § 290 to register as a sex offender for life.
+Perhaps most painful, however, is the requirement under Penal Code § 290 to register as a sex offender for life (this obligation may be less for certain offenders under Senate Bill 384, effective January 1, 2022).
 This requirement usually carries with it the consequence that defendant’s name is published on the Internet under Megan’s Law for the public to see, potentially causing enormous shame and damage to one’s reputation in the community.

 For more information about sex offenses, click on the following articles: